divideandconquer/negotiator/README.md

 ### General

-For general usage i.e. non-martini use, simply import the package, create a `ContentNegotiator` object, and call Negotiate:
+For general usage, i.e. non-martini use, simply import the package, create a `ContentNegotiator` object, and call Negotiate:

 ```go